gengkunling/Auto-regressive-Laguerre-Volterra-Network/README.md

-# Modeling Hodgkin-Huxley Equations with Autoregressive Laguerre-Volterra Network (ASLVN)
+# Modeling Hodgkin-Huxley Equations with Autoregressive Sparse Laguerre-Volterra Network (ASLVN)

+Here is the implementation of Autoregressive  sparse  LVN  (ASLVN) in Matlab.
+ASLVN is the extension of the [LVN](https://github.com/gengkunling/Laguerre-Volterra-Network) that is able to model nonlinear systems that exhibit transitions in dynamic states, such as the classic Hodgkin–Huxley (H-H) equations.

 ## To run this program: